Logiqx/gps-details/docs/devices/motion/rate/driving/README.md

-My original working notes were as follows:
+Details of some apparent errors in the 10 Hz data:

-- See 14:15:17 and 14:20:21 in 0630 for inaccuracy but evident in sAcc
+- 14:15:17 and 14:20:21 for motion 630.
-- See 14:03:43 and 14:23:12 in 0660 for inaccuracy but evident in sAcc
+- 14:03:43 and 14:23:12 for motion 660.
+- The 4 errors listed above are also accompanied by slight increases in sAcc.
-- Both are 10 Hz, maybe a coincidence?
+- Both motion 630 and 660 were logging at 10 Hz, which may (or may not) be a coincidence.